alex-058/bloc-zero-to-hero-course/hero_6_bloc_access_navigation/README.md

 ![](2022-12-25-09-54-36.png)

+### Named Routing

+Creating _instance in main app
+Establishing named routes which are wrapped in BlocProvider.value with this single instance as value Dispose method in main needs to be triggered to close the cubit (stream)

+Used popAndPushNamed to prevent back buttons

+### Generated routing

+Separate file which takes care of route settings

 ## Important to know

 The home property in the Material App is pushed first in the navigation stack (default route)